Ken Aldred: Military service

 From 1965 to 1971, Aldred served in the Australian Army Reserve.
 His first four years were in the Melbourne University Regiment (MUR) and the last two years as a lieutenant and platoon commander in the newly formed Monash University Regiment (Mon UR).
 He was also Assistant Adjutant of Mon UR, and founded and edited the joint regimental publication, The Military Review.
 Aldred had a three-month attachment to the Australian Regular Army over the summer of 1968–69, as a sergeant instructor in 1 Recruit Training Battalion (1RTB) at Kapooka in New South Wales.

 Political career

 Federal election

 Upon election as federal member for Henty in the Australian House of Representatives in the Liberal landslide of 13 December 1975, Aldred assumed a very active role in Coalition and Parliamentary Committees.
 He chaired the Government Members' Small Business Committee, working closely with the Industry Minister, Phillip Lynch, on small business policy formulation.

 As Chairman of the Government Members' Worker Participation Committee, Aldred produced the first definitive set of proposals for a Coalition worker participation policy, to then prime minister, Malcolm Fraser.
-Many of the proposals were incorporated in a worker participation policy later announced by the productivity minister, Ian McPhee.
+Many of the proposals were incorporated in a worker participation policy later announced by the productivity minister, Ian Macphee.